baldurk/renderdoc/docs/in_application_api.rst

 This page describes the RenderDoc API exposed to applications being captured, both in overall organisation as well as a specific reference on each function.

+.. cpp:function:: int RENDERDOC_GetAPI(RENDERDOC_Version version, void **outAPIPointers)

+    This function is the only entry point actually exported from the RenderDoc module.
+You call this function with the desired API version, and pass it the address of a pointer to the appropriate struct type.
+If successful, RenderDoc will set the pointer to point to a struct containing the function pointers for the API functions (detailed below) and return 1.

+    Note that version numbers follow `semantic versioning <http://semver.org/>`_ which means the implementation returned may have a higher minor and/or patch version than requested.

+    :param RENDERDOC_Version version: is the version number of the API for which you want the interface struct.
+    :param void** outAPIPointers: will be filled with the address of the API's function pointer struct, if supported.
+E.g. if ``eRENDERDOC_API_Version_1_0_1`` is requested, outAPIPointers will be filled with ``RENDERDOC_API_1_0_1*``.
+    :return: The function returns 1 if the API version is valid and available, and the struct pointer is filled.
+The function returns 0 if the API version is invalid or not supported, or the pointer parameter is invalid.

 .. cpp:function:: void GetAPIVersion(int *major, int *minor, int *patch)